laur89/awesome-stars/README.md

 ## C# #

+- [NikolayIT/RatioMaster.NET](https://github.com/NikolayIT/RatioMaster.NET) - Ratiomaster.NET is a small standalone application which fakes upload and download stats of a torrent to almost all bittorrent trackers.
+This means that it does NOT rely on your bittorrent client (uTor
 - [ConfusedPolarBear/intro-skipper](https://github.com/ConfusedPolarBear/intro-skipper) - Fingerprint audio to automatically detect and skip intro sequences in Jellyfin
 - [dlech/KeeAgent](https://github.com/dlech/KeeAgent) - ssh agent plugin for KeePass 2.x
 - [Cleanarr/Cleanarr](https://github.com/Cleanarr/Cleanarr) - Automatic cleaner tool for your mediaserver (eg. Plex).
 Making use of a history-tracker (eg. Tautulli) and a request-tracker (eg. Ombi) to keep in mind requested and watched status, to make sure media